-The Master Institute of Visual Cultures sets out to widen the debate on where we can take artistic education and establishes further the impetus for developing an art and design research culture.
-The institution will play a vital role in generating new ways of thinking and innovative creative practice, empowering our learning community (both students and tutors) towards excellence through artistic research, scholarship and knowledge exchange.
+The institution plays a vital role in generating new ways of thinking and innovative creative practice, empowering our learning community, both students and tutors alike, towards excellence through artistic practice, research, scholarship and knowledge exchange.

-Our distinct pathways/programmes of study in art and design, facilitate political and socio-economic key issues.
-In the period 2019-2021, our educational programmes will address urgent global challenges of the twenty-first century.
-We will connect to six thematic currents in the field:
+Our distinct master pathways of study in art and design, facilitate political and socio-economic key issues.
+Our programmes address urgent global challenges of the twenty-first century, connecting to six thematic currents in the field: